 Your teeth do more than just chew and bite.
 They actually keep your jawbone “in shape” by providing regular stimulation.
 Without that stimulation, the alveolar bone (the part of the jaw that anchors teeth) dissolves as the body reallocates minerals elsewhere.
 This process happens relatively fast when you lose a permanent tooth, a common cause of jawbone loss.
 Other causes include periodontal disease, dentures, trauma, tumors and more.

 Minor Bone Grafting

 There are a variety of types of bone grafting – most of which are considered “minor bone grafting” and are typically done by Drs.
-Jacobs, Finkel, Katz, Kase and Ross in preparation for a dental implant.
+Finkel, Jacobs, Kase, Katz, Moeller, Okamoto, Ross and Schwartz in preparation for a dental implant.
 Dental implants require that there is adequate bone in the jaw.
 Often, there is not, and that is where bone grafting comes in – to build up bone in preparation for an implant.

 Major Bone Grafting